mentalconnect33/mentalbridge_backend_RAG/READme.md

    ```

 ## License
-All Rights Reserved (aka not open source)
+All Rights Reserved (aka not open source).
+We are trying to make it open source soon.

 ## Acknowledgements
 - OpenAI for providing the language model capabilities